mtanguyen/webapps/final_project/README.md

 ```
 That's it!
 See deployment for further instructions.

+On MacOS and Linux:
+To install flask, go here: http://flask.pocoo.org/docs/1.0/installation/
+If the site above doesn't work, go here: http://flask.pocoo.org/docs/0.12/installation/

 ## Deployment

-Run app.py.
+Run python server.py on terminal or command prompt.

-Your server will now be running on localhost port 5000.
+Your server will now be running on localhost port 8080.

-To view this app in a browser on the machine it is running, go to the url http://localhost:5000
+To view this app in a browser on the machine it is running, go to the url http://localhost:8080

-Now to start the database off as an admin, go to your site running on port 5000 and log in with the
+Now to start the database off as an admin, go to your site running on port 8080 and log in with the
 following credentials:

 * username: admin